brianclements03/now_i_know/til.md

 10-14-21: finally started Pandas, learned Series.
 How to plot using pd series.
 Slicing techniques, which I had seen but not understood well previously.
 What is a vectorized operation.
 Methods vs Attributes and how this affects using the .str in pandas
 10-15-21: first lesson on pandasd DataFrames.
 Please remember to review the Kaggle lesson too, which was excellent
 10-17-21: practiced and got better at some python data manipulation exercises
+10-18-21: learned advanced dataframes--meaning, SQL and PANDAS together.
+Pretty neat.
+I'm more excited about starting to get my head around accessing embedded dictionaries and lists.